Gratitude Tress by Mrs. Peters’ Students

 I created a gratitude tree on a gloss-painted cinderblock wall.
 The fabric of the tree has a small printed design, when gives the tree a slight texture.

 Here are the steps:

 - Soak the tree in some diluted glue and apply it to the wall like wallpaper.

 - Use a damp sponge to smooth it out and wipe off the extra glue.

 - Finally, paint on more glue with a brush as needed.

 I peeled the tree off the wall when it was time to take the tree down!
 Easy Peasy!
 Please test this out using a small piece of fabric first because every wall is a little different.
 Liquid starch should work instead of diluted Elmer’s glue.

 Catherine Hurd’s tree has a combination of leave styles!
 I love how they made a leaf for each person that works at the school.
 What a fantastic way to have students share the message about feeling gratitude!

 Musical about the Gratitude Tree by Aileen Miracle

-Aileen Miracle, created and performed a musical about the Gratitude Tree with her elementary students.
+Aileen Miracle created and performed a musical about the Gratitude Tree with her elementary students.
 You can read more about it on her blog.
-She leads you through the performance with enough detail to have your own performance.
+She leads you through the performance with enough detail to create your own version.
 I attended the show with honor, and her 3rd graders did a terrific job!